ThreeMammals/Ocelot/docs/features/middlewareinjection.rst

 Middleware Injection
 ====================

-    **Warning**: Use with caution!
-If you notice any exceptions or strange behavior in your middleware pipeline and are using any of the following, remove your custom middlewares and try again.

 When setting up Ocelot in your `Program`_, you can provide additional middleware and override it with your custom middlewares.
 This is done as follows: